 The last example relies on circular motion to extend the color out from a patch of uniform color.

-First burn a patch of uniform color.
-The patch is the darkest area on this method of gradient color, so re-burn as needed to get it to the desired darkness level.
+First burn a patch of uniform color (far left).
+The patch is the darkest area on this method of gradient color, so re-burn as often as needed to get it to the desired darkness level.

-Then start burning around the patch using circular motion.
+Then start burning around the patch using circular motion (middle).

 Work your way around the patch using circular motion.
 Note that you only burn circular motion in the areas where you want to extend the color.
-In this example I choose not to extend the color along the left side of the patch.
+In this example I choose not to extend the color along the left side of the patch (right).

 Once the uniform patch edges have been blended, then start extending the color again.
-Like before, you burn around the area making sure to burn a new area and re-burn over the last area.
+Like before, you burn around the area making sure to burn both in a new area and slightly over lap your last burn area.

 Producing gradient color with circular motion is the hardest of the different gradient shading methods to master.
-I do use this method a lot as it doesn’t have clearly defined edges (left edge excepted in this example).
-When I do folds in clothing, they are almost always done using circular motion.
+I do use this method when I need something doesn’t have clearly defined ending edge (left edge excepted in this example).

 IN CONCLUSION